birongliu/CISC3130-DataStructures-HardwareStore-Simulator/README.md

 - `ArrayList`: This is a resizable array implementation of the `List` interface in Java.
 It provides efficient methods for adding, removing, and accessing elements.
 In the simulator, `ArrayList` is used to store the list of items in the `HardwareStore` class and the list of registers.
 - `PriorityQueue`: This is a specialized queue implementation in Java that orders elements according to their natural ordering or a custom comparator.
 It provides efficient methods for inserting elements and retrieving and removing the element with the highest priority.
 In the simulator, `PriorityQueue` is used to manage the line of shoppers in the `HardwareStore` class, with shoppers ordered by their shopping cart total.
+- `ShoppingCart`: Represents a shopping cart associated with a shopper.
+It holds the items that a shopper intends to purchase and can calculate the total cost of these items.

 These data structures are well-suited to the tasks they're being used for in the simulator, and understanding how they work is a fundamental part of the data structures class.